SysKitTeam/docs-point/releases/cloud/point-2023-09-07-release-note.md

 **Governance policies now have 2 modes of operation**:
 * **Detection**
   * **Syskit Point detects a vulnerability on a workspace** based on an applied policy
-  * **Vulnerabilites are displayed on the new Security & compliance dashboard**
+  * **Vulnerabilities are displayed on the new Security & compliance dashboard**
-  * **No tasks are created and no emails are sent** to workspace owners; think of this mode as an assistant for Syskit Point admins, reminding them there are potential issues in the environment every time they open Syskit Point
+  * **No tasks are created, and no emails are sent** to workspace owners; think of this mode as an assistant for Syskit Point admins, reminding them there are potential issues in the environment every time they open Syskit Point
   * **For new users that acquire Syskit Point, default policies are created and applied to all your workspace via a default rule**; no need to worry, though - default policies are configured as **detection only policies**, meaning that **no tasks will be created or emails sent**
   * **Existing customers can also expect to get 3 new default policies**; if you already applied Policies to your workspaces in the previous version, the default rule is configured to have the lowest priority, and therefore, the previously applied policies will still have precedence
   * **2 new detection-only policies were added** - **[Blocked Users with Assigned Licenses (Tenant-Wide)](../../governance-and-automation/security-compliance-checks/blocked-users-assigned-license.md)** and **[Orphaned Users (Tenant-Wide)](../../governance-and-automation/security-compliance-checks/orphaned-users.md)**; Stay tuned for automation options in upcoming releases!
 * **Automation**
   * **Can be enabled in policy settings for the following policies**: [Inactive Guest Users (Tenant-Wide)](../../governance-and-automation/security-compliance-checks/inactive-guest-users.md), [Maximum Number of Owners](../../governance-and-automation/security-compliance-checks/workspaces-too-many-owners.md), [Minimum Number of Owners](../../governance-and-automation/security-compliance-checks/workspaces-not-enough-owners.md), and [Orphaned Workspaces](../../governance-and-automation/security-compliance-checks/orphaned-workspaces.md)
-  * **When enabled, tasks are created in Syskit Point and emails sent to users defined in policies**
+  * **When enabled, tasks are created in Syskit Point, and emails are sent to users defined in policies**
-  * **Access Requests** and **Access Review** policies don't represent vulnerabilities, therefore they will not appear on the Security & compliance dashboard; think of them as automation-only policies
+  * **Access Requests** and **Access Review** policies don't represent vulnerabilities therefore they will not appear on the Security & compliance dashboard; think of them as automation-only policies

 **Guest Users Expiration (Tenant-Wide) policy is deprecated.**
 The deprecated policy offered detection or a periodic review of guest users, both from the same policy setting.
-To enable both the detection and periodic guest user review at the same time, the old policy needs to split into 2 new policies.
+To enable both the detection and periodic guest user review at the same time, the old policy needs to be split into 2 new policies.
 * [Inactive Guest Users (Tenant-Wide)](../../governance-and-automation/security-compliance-checks/inactive-guest-users.md) policy enables detection of guest users that are inactive longer than defined in the policy settings.
 It also provides you with the option to enable automation, meaning that Syskit Point will create tasks and send emails to users defined in the policy settings.
 * **Guest Users Review** policy will be added in an upcoming release.